vahidalvandi/v2ray-docker-compose/README.md

     * `<UPSTREAM-IP>`: The upstream server IP address like `13.13.13.13`.
     * `<UPSTREAM-UUID>`: The generated UUID for the upstream server.
 1. Run `docker-compose up -d`.
-1. (Optional) You can run `./v2ray-bridge-server/clients.py` to generate client configurations and links.
+1. Run `./clients.py` to generate client configurations and links.

 ### Setup Using CDN Service

-1. Create an `A` record in the CDN pointing to your server IP address with the proxy option off.
+1. Create an `A` record in the CDN service pointing to your server IP address with the proxy off.
-1. Install Docker and Docker-compose.
+1. Install Docker and Docker-compose on your server.
-1. Copy the `v2ray-cdn-ready` directory into the upstream server.
+1. Copy the `v2ray-cdn-ready` directory into the server.
 1. Run ```cat /proc/sys/kernel/random/uuid``` command to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in the `v2ray/config/config.json` file with the generated UUID.
 1. Replace `<EXAMPLE.COM>` in the `caddy/Caddyfile` file with your domain/subdoamin.
 1. Run `docker-compose up -d`.
-1. Visit your domain/subdomain in your web browser, and wait for it to load the default HTML file.
+1. Visit your domain/subdomain in your web browser.
+Wait until the homepage is loaded.
-1. Turn the proxy option on in the CDN for the record.
+1. Turn the proxy on in the CDN for the record.
 1. Run `./vmess.py` to generate VMESS url for your client application.

 ### Client Applications